andrefernandes/docker-devel-base/README.md

 Base CentOS 7 + Development Tools

 This is just a plain CentOS 7 image that can be used for general development.
-It was constructed with 'yum groupinstall "Development tools"'.
+It was constructed with 'yum groupinstall "Development tools"', so it contains git, svn, gcc, make and all that stuff.

 This image is used as a base for other specific development focused images.